 Baked GoodsEveryone has a favorite baked good that instantly reminds them of the holidays.
 Whether it's pies or rugelach, cakes and Christmas cookies, homemade sweet treats are absolute essentials during the holidays.
 A budget-friendly holiday idea is to give a basket, bag or plate of baked goods as gifts instead rather than spending money on expensive gifts that may or may not actually get used.
 Inexpensive gift bags, baskets or decorative holiday plates can be purchased at a local dollar store or craft store.
 They can be decorated with red and green ribbon and filled with holiday treats such as pumpkin bread, gingerbread and sugar cookies, or sufganiyot.
 These gifts are often the best because recipients know the time and skill that went into baking each one.

 Holiday ActivitiesKeeping the kids busy during the holidays can also be costly.
 Instead of paying for expensive activities, decide to only participate in free holiday activities that do something nice for others.
 Volunteer at the homeless shelter or the community soup kitchen.
 Take the kids to the nursing homes and visit the elderly.
 Go sing Christmas carols to shut-ins in the community.
 Write and mail letters from Santa to young children in the family.
 These holiday activities have more meaning than many others, and you will feel good spreading holiday cheer.

-We hope these ideas are helpful when you're planning your frugal holiday season.
+We hope these ideas are helpful when when planning your budget-fiendly holiday.
 Remember, being cost-conscious doesn't have to mean giving up on all the fun!

 See more from the Saratoga Holiday Guide »